ggerdsen/monster_shop_2005/final_stories.md

 After clicking, my discount is destroyed
 After deleting, I no long see this discounts' terms on the (/merchant/:id/items)

+Final story 4
+As a customer
+When I visit a merchants item index (/merchants/:id/items), I available discounts When I follow the criteria for this link, is see the discount applied to my order

 As a Default User
 After my discounts are set, I see the discount terms on the (/merchant/:id/items) When a user adds enough value or quantity of a single item to their cart, the bulk discount will automatically show up on the cart page.